RobotLocomotion/drake/drake/doc/clion.rst

 differences:

 4. Set the fields as follows:

     :Name: Cpp Lint Project
     :Description: Apply cpp lint to the entire project.
     :Program: $ProjectFileDir$/common/test/cpplint_wrapper.py
     :Parameters: <leave empty>
     :Working directory: $ProjectFileDir$
+Continue on with steps 5 to the end.

 Executing
 ^^^^^^^^^